 David Heslin is a writer and editor living in Melbourne, Australia.
-He currently edits Screen Education, subedits Metro and is a member of the Senses of Cinema editorial team.
-He has served as a freelance copy editor for literary journal Overland, where he completed an editorial internship, and has also interned at news and opinion site The Conversation.
+He edits the Australian quarterly film magazine Metro, and has previously served as editor of Screen Education, as subeditor of Metro and as a member of the Senses of Cinema editorial team.
+He has also worked as a freelance copy editor for literary journal Overland and interned at news and opinion site The Conversation.

-At the age of 20, following a brief stint at the Australian National University studying film and philosophy, he moved to Melbourne and began his career as a freelance writer, contributing three articles to Fairfax’s online opinion website The National Times.
-In 2011, David was appointed editor-in-chief of the Monash University student magazine Esperanto.
+David was born and raised in Canberra, Australia, before moving to Melbourne at the age of 20.
+In 2011, he was appointed editor-in-chief of the Monash University student magazine Esperanto.
 This experience – together with his long-held ambition of being a film critic – led him to apply for RMIT’s Professional Writing and Editing program, a degree which he commenced part-time in 2013.

 In 2014, David contributed annotations on a trio of classic European films for Senses of Cinema.
 He also began writing synopses for the Melbourne International Film Festival program guide, and conducted video interviews with filmmakers including Catherine Breillat, Joe Swanberg and Rolf De Heer, which were published on the Melbourne International Film Festival website.
 2014 was bookended by two other film-related achievements: in February, his short film Lake Tantalus was screened at Adelaide’s 9:16 Film Festival, while his video essay collaboration with Chris Luscri – Out 1: From Conspiracy to Conspiracy – was selected by internationally renowned film critic Kevin B. Lee as one of the best five video essays of the year.